-This role can be based in our London office, but we're open to distributed working (as long as you can spend around 20% of your time in London).
+This role can be based in our London office, but we're open to distributed working (with ad hoc meetings in London once COVID is over).

-We have payroll set up in four countries: the UK, Ireland, France, and Spain.
+We have payroll set up in three countries: the UK, Ireland, and France.
 Right now, we can only hire people who work from those countries and we’ll keep this updated with new ones as we expand and are able to hire from more places 🌎

 We're usually always hiring for Backend Engineers, so there's no closing date for this job.

 We offer flexible working hours and trust you to work enough hours to do your job well, at times that suit you and your team.

 Diversity and inclusion is a priority for us – if we want to solve problems for people around the world, our team has to represent our customers.
 So we need to attract the best talent and create an environment that supports and includes them.
 You can read more about diversity and inclusion on our blog.

 If you prefer to work part-time, we'll make this happen whenever we can - whether this is to help you meet other commitments or strike a great work-life balance.

 Our interview process is normally a phone interview, a coding task and call to discuss it, and 2-3 hours of onsite interviews that can be conducted via hangouts as well.
 We promise not to ask you any brain teasers or trick questions.
 We might design a system together on a whiteboard, the same way we often work together, but we won’t make you write code on one.

 At Monzo, embracing diversity in all of its forms and fostering an inclusive environment for all people to do the best work of their lives with us.
 This is integral to our mission of making money work for everyone.

 We're an equal opportunity employer.
 All applicants will be considered for employment without attention to ethnicity, religion, sexual orientation, gender identity, family or parental status, national origin, veteran, neurodiversity status or disability status.